bwunder/anonym/README.md

             ⏺  Intruders that can tap into it still have to decipher it

 <sub>Actual Data used can db file copies: for attachment, db backup: for restore, flat files: for import,
-Docker Images: ready to start as appropriate to the circumstances and dockerfile layers for use in the development iteration context.
-The application exposes shared Docker Volume bindings to all SQL Server containers instantiated.
-These Volumes enable direct attached, system bus (USB) or network sources to get data in or out from under the anonym's shroud.
-Once populated, all resources needed to do the work are local to the compute Instance.
-And, after the work is completed, the compute instance is easily sequestered, archive, backed up and/or repurposed as appropriate.</sub>
+Docker Images: readied to start as appropriate to a DEV iterations or TEST cycle.
+The application exposes host Volumes for scripts, backups and ETL.</sub>

 <sub>*Non-production use appropriate the the SQL Server "Development" PID is presumed.
-For uses that might not fall under "Developer"  licence model please </sub>
+For uses that might
+not fall under Microsoft's "Developer" licence model please seek licensing guidance from Microsoft.</sub>

 ![Image](./docs/catalog.png)